-Generally, AppLogs are larger than access logs by an order of magnitude.
-For example, if a website has one million independent accesses every day, each access has 20 logic modules, and 10 main logic points in each module must be logged.
+The size of AppLogs is generally one order of magnitude larger than that of access logs.
+Assume that a website has one million independent PVs each day, each PV involves about 20 logic modules, and 10 major logic points in each logic module need to be logged.

-The data grows as the business system becomes increasingly complex.
-It is common for a medium-sized website to have 100 - 200 GB of log data every day.
+The data size grows as the business system becomes increasingly complex.
+It is common for a medium-sized website to generate 100 to 200 GB of log data every day.

-Most applications are running in a stateless mode under different frameworks, including:
+Most applications are stateless and run in different frameworks, such as:

 - Docker (container)